-What if you’re lucky enough to spot one.
-From the Southern Hemisphere, the first meteors – and possible earthgrazers – won’t be flying until midnight or the wee hours of the morning.
+What if you’re in the Southern Hemisphere?
+From the Southern Hemisphere, the first meteors – and possible earthgrazers – won’t be flying until after midnight or the wee hours of the morning.
 In either the Northern or the Southern Hemisphere, the greatest number of meteors streak the sky in the few hours before dawn.

 Numerous references to the August Perseids appear in Chinese, Japanese and Korean records throughout the 8th, 9th, 10th and 11th centuries.
-Meanwhile, according to ancient western skylore, the Perseid shower commemorates the time when the god Zeus visited the mortal maiden Danae in the form of a shower of gold.
-Zeus and Danae became the parents of Perseus the Hero – from whose constellation the Perseid meteors radiate.
+Meanwhile, according to ancient western skylore, the Perseid shower commemorates the time when the god Zeus visited the mortal maiden Danaë in the form of a shower of gold.
+Zeus and Danaë became the parents of Perseus the Hero, from whose constellation the Perseid meteors radiate.
 More about the Perseid’s radiant point below.

 The Perseid meteors happen around this time every year, as Earth in its orbit crosses the orbital path of Comet Swift-Tuttle.
 Dusty debris left behind by this comet smashes into Earth’s upper atmosphere, lighting up the nighttime as fiery Perseid meteors.
 The meteors start out slowly in the evening hours, begin to pick up steam after midnight and put out the greatest numbers in the dark hours before dawn.